If Carlsberg did sportsbike line-ups, they’d be crap compared to this.

 But pants side-stand or not I loved the 2019 Kawasaki ZX-6R.
 If I had £9,699 to spend on a new motorbike, there would definitely be one of these puppies at the top of my list.

-Come back this time tomorrow to find out which bike came seventh in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came seventh in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.